Event Schedule

 All children—except for infants under the age of one—require tickets for all events except for the Class Day Picnic.
 For the Class Day Picnic, a ticket is required for each bagged lunch.

-To order the Class of 2023 Harvard Yearbook, visit harvardyearbook.com/purchase.
-If there are any questions about the Yearbook, please email inquiries@harvardyearbook.com
+To order the Class of 2025 Harvard Yearbook, visit harvardyearbook.com/purchase.
+If there are any questions about the Yearbook, please email inquiries@harvardyearbook.com.
+The last day to place a parent ad is December 31, 2024 and the Yearbook preorder deadline is March 23, 2025.

 How do seniors and families order the class photograph?

-The following information is from 2022; information for 2023 is coming soon.
-Orders can be placed online.
+Orders can be placed online (link forthcoming).
 Students can also pick up an order form at the time the photograph is taken.
-The cost is $35 for the color photograph, $40 for the laminated photograph, and $135 framed, plus shipping and tax (where applicable).
+The cost is $35 for the color photograph, $40 for the laminated photograph, and $150 framed, plus shipping and tax (where applicable).
 Discounted pricing is available until May 31 for orders placed online.
+NOTE: Pricing and deadline to be confirmed for 2025.

 Where can seniors and families order graduation-related merchandise?